Xiaoyan-Li/xiaoyan-li.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I joined the University of Lethbridge as a Tenure-Track Assistant Professor in the Department of Mathematics & Computer Science.
+I joined the University of Lethbridge as a Tenure-Track Assistant Professor in the Department of Mathematics & Computer Science ([View faculty profile](https://www.ulethbridge.ca/artsci/math-computer-science/computer-science-faculty)).